smartinternz02/SI-GuidedProject-3067-1623997208/README.md

     - Number of children
     - Sex

-Model used for prediction is "Multi-Linear Regression".
+Algorithm used for prediction is "Multi-Linear Regression".